191-iota/cheat-sheet-generator/README.md

 # Cheat Sheet Generator

-I came up with the concept of breaking "creating a cheatsheet with ai" down in multiple steps and vibecoded this.
+I came up with the concept of breaking "creating a cheatsheet with ai" down into multiple steps and vibecoded this.
 Still lazy but better.

 ## Structure